-- Academic impact: this relates to contributing to the long-term scientific evidence base on children and the internet through publishing high-quality, relevant research in peer-reviewed books, journals and other relevant fora.
+- Academic: contributing to the long-term scientific evidence base on children and the internet through publishing high-quality, relevant research in peer-reviewed books, journals and other relevant fora.

-- Conceptual impact: relates to influencing and reframing debate and dialogue among key stakeholders (academics, policymakers, NGOs, media) to affect their knowledge, understanding and attitudes about child rights in the digital age.
+- Conceptual: influencing and reframing debate and dialogue among key stakeholders (academics, policy-makers, NGOs, media) to affect their knowledge, understanding and attitudes about child rights in the digital age.

-- Capacity-building impact: this refers to building competence at individual, organisational or systemic levels in the country you work.
-It can be related to creating competence to generate, communicate, analyse, or use research on children and the internet and can serve multiple purposes – teaching, academic publishing, advocacy, policy development, engaging in new practices.
+- Capacity-building: building competence at individual, organisational or systemic levels, and creating competence to generate, communicate, analyse or use research on children and the internet.
+It can serve multiple purposes – teaching, academic publishing, advocacy, policy development, or engaging in new practices.

-- Collective impact: this type of impact relates to brokering new partnerships, networks or strategic alliances within and between countries.
+- Collective: brokering new partnerships, networks or strategic alliances within and between countries.
 It aims to develop joint commitments and common agendas around child rights in the digital age to foster longer-term social change.

-- Instrumental impact: refers to being able to demonstrate a plausible contribution to changes in behaviour, policies, programmes and practice regarding child rights in the digital age within focal countries and across the international community more broadly.
+- Instrumental: ability to demonstrate a plausible contribution to changes in behaviour, policies, programmes and practice regarding child rights in the digital age within focal countries and across the international community more broadly.

 When planning your knowledge exchange and impact, it is important to consider the full range of possible impact areas.
-Based on these areas, you can identify a variety of opportunities to create a positive change to children’s online experiences and well-being.
+Based on these, you can identify a variety of opportunities to create a positive change to children’s online experiences and well-being.
 Pay attention to identifying cause and effect from your activities and gathering the evidence for your impact, which can be challenging.
-Long-term impact may be difficult to capture within the lifespan of the projects.
-However, it is generally possible to capture ‘intermediate outcomes’ or ‘pathways to impact’ which signpost plausible longer-term impacts.

 Our future depends on your ability to positively impact the world.
 (LSE Impact)